Odin-SMR/qsmr/Settings/q_fields.rst

 INVEMODE
    A string.
 A short string maning the inversion set-up used.

+LO_COMMON
+   A boolean.
+If true, the initial value of LO frequencies are set to be constant over the scan.
+This value is set following LO_ZREF If false, the L1B value for each altitude is used.

+LO_ZREF
+   A scalar value.
+Reference altitude for LO frequency.
+When performing frequency cropping, frequencies are taken from the spectra with the closest altitude.
+Further, if LO_COMMON is set to true, the LO frequency is taken from the L1B data of the spectrum closest to this altitude.

 MIN_N_FREQS
    A scalar value.
 The required number of frequencies of each spectrum to start